 The Story of Jing and Jim

 We might be the most hardcore remote team on this planet.
 Six of us live in China, US and Australia.
-We first met online in 2013.
-It’s been five years since then and we only met once in person, and that did not happen until September of 2017.
+We first met online in 2013，and did not meet in person until 2017.
 Actually only Jing lived overseas in 2013, the rest of us all in China, and four of us even in the same city--Shanghai.
 At first someone suggested that we should have a drink or something.
 But Jim said how about we don’t see each other until we’ve done something we are all proud of.
 Later on Chris left Beijing and settled down in his hometown, Paul and Adam left Shanghai and returned to their hometown as well, and Jim and Paula left Shanghai to make Sydney their temporary home.
 We worked as a remote team for more than four years before we all felt worthy of a meeting.
 When the day finally came, everyone left their remote nest and flew to beautiful Sanya.
 When we first met online, Adam was single, Paul newly wed.
 When we met in person, they were both happy dads already.

 We have over twenty part-timers as well.
-Jing recruited teachers from US, Canada and England, etc., who have given more than a thousand online lessons, all free to the students.
+Jing recruited teachers from US and England, etc., who have given thousands of free online lessons.
 Chris coordinates between teachers and students, and takes care of our daily chores.
-Paul leads our App team, which has given us EnglishWheat and ChineseRice, both iOS and Android.
-Adam is in charge or our web team of UI designers, front and back end programmers, who have been building our website.
+Paul leads our App team, and Adam is in charge of our web team.

 At first we used Evernote as our virtual office.
 Later we modified Discuz but still felt deficient.
-In 2017 we decided to develop our own remote platform and named it CloudTeam, not just for our own use but also open to anyone or any team like us.
-We have experienced first hand how hard it could be to work remotely without a smart remote platform, and how much better with one.
+In 2017 we decided to develop our own remote platform and named it CloudTeam.
 We have chosen remote working not only because we love a little more freedom, but also because we believe it’s the right choice for most jobs.
 It could be the ultimate solution to traffic jams, pollution and waste of limited resources.
 Not only does it save vehicles, energy and land, but also time, accidents, anxiety, and money.
 Obviously remote working is far from being the mainstream yet, but that makes it even more meaningful.
 Join us now, or any other remote teams by sharing your resume and story on CloudTeam.
 It’s good for all, so why not?